innovationOUtside/vce-cross-build-notes/improved-manifest-notes.md

-We don't need to actually pull containers; the manifest commands run purely on maifests; we can delete the manifest wit a manifest rm command then create and puysh a new one simply by referring to other tagged images on docker hub.
+We don't need to actually pull containers; the manifest commands run purely on manifests; we can delete the manifest with a manifest rm command then create and push a new one simply by referring to other tagged images on docker hub.

+Nest is trash, one after is better:

 ```text